Host Header Attack

 Steps

 • Open Burp suite Community Edition.
-Here, is the to configuration on your browser.
+Here, is the Blog to configuration on your browser.

 • In burp suite, go to proxy tab and go to HTTP history.
 Then sent any request to the repeater by right click on the packet.